BoleynSu/BSL-AlgorithmW/README.md

 # change log

-GADT is supported now but I am not sure if it's bug free.
+GADT is supported now but I am not 100% sure if it's bug free.

+Error message is more user friendly now.